Science Policy & Advocacy

-For more than a decade, Dr. Goldman has worked at the nexus of science policy in Washington, DC, directing independent analysis and advocacy on issues ranging from oil and gas development to federal scientific integrity to environmental justice and climate change, as Research Director for the Center for Science and Democracy at the Union of Concerned Scientists.
-Through her work on the leadership board of 500 Women Scientists, Dr. Goldman has advocated for justice, equity, diversity and inclusion in STEM fields and works to address the historical and current misuse of science that worsens societal inequities and harms marginalized and underserved communities.
+For more than a decade, Dr. Goldman has worked at the nexus of science policy in Washington, DC, directing independent analysis and advocacy on issues ranging from oil and gas development to federal scientific integrity to environmental justice and climate change.
+As Research Director for the Center for Science and Democracy at the Union of Concerned Scientists and through her work on the leadership board of 500 Women Scientists, Dr. Goldman has advocated for justice, equity, diversity and inclusion in STEM fields and works to address the historical and current misuse of science that worsens societal inequities and harms marginalized and underserved communities.

 Livestream of a Congressional Hearing for Protecting Human Health, the Climate, and the Environment.